Mino

 The numbers on the left side of the daily and weekly pages represent hours of the day, from 6 AM to 1 AM by default.
 They help you organize your schedule at a glance.

-You can change the start hour in the Page Settings view under Calendar Settings.
+You can change the start hour in the Layout & Design Settings under Timeline section.

-This setting applies to each planner individually.
-That means within the same planner, all daily and weekly pages will follow the same start hour for consistency.
-However, if you have multiple planners, you can set a different start hour for each one.
+This setting applies to each journal individually.
+That means within the same journal, all daily and weekly pages will follow the same start hour for consistency.
+However, if you have multiple journals, you can set a different start hour for each one.

 -